2023 (88th legislative session)

 SB 254 (Eckhardt) - Doubles the state gasoline tax.
 This would also increase the diversion of state gas taxes to public schools, since 25% of the gasoline tax goes to schools.

-HJR 77 (Walle) - To expand use of general revenue currently dedicated to the highway fund to transit, bike paths, and sidewalks.
+HJR 77 (Walle)/SJR 37 (Miles)/HJR 204/HB 5215 (Bucy) - To expand use of general revenue currently constitutionally dedicated to the highway fund to non-road purposes like transit, bike paths, sidewalks, and even transit-oriented development.

-HB 992 (Lopez) - To increase Bexar County vehicle registration fee another $20 (it was already carved out for a $10 increase in 2013).
-Now they want more, and this is after the city of San Antonio just passed a $1.2 billion road bond (May 2022) that will raise city residents taxes to remove lanes on some roads, add sidewalks and curbing, but only expand ONE road out of 62 'infrastructure' projects.
+HB 992 (Lopez)/SB 1036 (Blanco)- To increase Bexar County and El Paso County's (respectively) vehicle registration fees.
+In Bexar County, it's proposing another another $20 (it was already carved out for a $10 increase in 2013).
+Now they want more, and this is after the city of San Antonio just passed a $1.2 billion road bond (May 2022) that will raise city residents' taxes to add sidewalks and curbing, but only expand ONE road out of 62 'infrastructure' projects.
 Why would any driver want to give these anti-car advocates any more money to mess up their roads with?

 SB 607 (Johnson) - To distribute the funds from the state's version of the cash for clunkers program.
 It's taxing vehicles in EPA non-attainment areas to redistribute to low income drivers, including paying for vehicle repairs and 'retiring' older vehicles.
 We'd like to see this program repealed or go to build and maintain highways.